 - Normal coping skills compromised – don’t feel like what used to work is working any longer, feeling like everything is harder

 - Job security threatened or job loss

-- In a recent study, more than half respondents felt like their performance at work has decreased as a result of managing additional household responsibilities.
+- In a recent study, more than half of respondents felt like their performance at work has decreased as a result of managing additional household responsibilities.

-- Leisure and hospitality – including entertainment, restaurants, recreation, the arts and hotels – were the hardest hit industries.
+- Leisure and hospitality – including entertainment, restaurants, recreation, the arts, and hotels – were the hardest hit industries.
 Many people have lost their jobs and/or have yet to return to their original place of employment in this industry.

 - Additional stress overall